| The “Fall” - A Second LookA Literary Analysis of Genesis 2:4-3:24

 between them.
 The community of faith has placed these two stories together

+in the canon, so we must hear them together.
 We can only give some passing attention to the first creation story, but

 some observations are necessary in order to understand its relationship to